expressots/expresso-site-doc/docs/overview/controller.md

 # Controllers

 Controllers act as the primary interface between the client and server in ExpressoTS applications.
-They handle incoming requests, validate payloads against Input DTO, and emit responses in the DTO pattern.
+They handle incoming requests, validate payloads against an input DTO, and emit responses in the DTO pattern.
 In essence, controllers bridge the communication between clients and service layers, also known as use-cases.

-## DTO pattern
+## DTO Pattern

 Data Transfer Object (DTO) is a commonly used design pattern that standardizes data formats for communication between different application layers, including client-server or server modules.
 DTO serves as an interface for data exchange, ensuring clear and standardized structures for input and output data.
 By separating business logic from communication logic, it helps to reduce application complexity and decouple different layers.

 Using DTOs can improve application performance and scalability by reducing the data transfer between the client and server and providing more efficient ways to process and handle data within the application.

-### DTO example
+### DTO Example

 For example, imagine a user registration scenario where name, email, and password are collected, and ID is auto-generated.
 The user object DTO for Input and Response could have possible formats, as shown below: